 1. 3D Printing

 3D printing was initially viewed as a niche practice due to a lack of widespread access to the required equipment.
 That has since changed thanks to new software and hardware developments that have moved it beyond the walls of a prototype manufacturing company and into the hands of startups and small businesses.

-One tech research firm projects that 10 percent of industrial operations will incorporate 3D printing in their processes.
-By making it easier to print customized physical objects quickly and without the need for bulky and costly equipment, businesses can produce products and parts much closer to the point of purchase.
+One tech research firm projects that 10 percent of industrial operations will incorporate 3D printing and CNC machining service in their processes.
+Making it easier to print customized physical objects quickly and without the need for bulky and costly equipment, businesses can produce products and parts much closer to the point of purchase.
 This cuts shipping and inventory costs.